Plantagenet Of York

 The Usurpation of Richard of Gloucester

-His progress was interrupted at Stony Stratford by his paternal uncle Richard, Duke of Gloucester and his distant cousin, Henry Stafford, Duke of Buckingham.
+His progress was interrupted at Stony Stratford by his paternal uncle Richard, Duke of Gloucester and Henry Stafford, Duke of Buckingham.
 Woodville, Grey and others of the king's escort were sent to Richard's power base in the north.
 Edward, who seems to have been a promising and intelligent youth, objected, but was humiliatingly powerless.
 Anthony Woodville and Richard Grey, despite reassurals to the contrary, were later executed on Richard of Gloucester's orders.

 The young King, now in the custody of his uncle Gloucester and Buckingham, continued on his progress to London.
 News of the dramatic occurrences at Stony Stratford raced ahead of them, Queen Elizabeth Woodville, in a state of agitation, fled to Westminster Abbey with her daughters and her younger son, Richard, Duke of York.
 Avaricious as ever, she took all her possessions into sanctuary with her.

 Gloucester and Buckingham entered London with the young king and a large body of armed men from the north.
 Panic spread, most people had been taken by surprise and astonishment was rife at the speed of events.
 An unmistakable atmosphere of coup d'etat gripped the city.
 While the grasping Woodvilles had been unpopular, King Edward IV had been much loved by the people, and therefore most were loyal to his son.
 Richard of Gloucester eased apprehension by explaining he was only countering a Woodville conspiracy aimed at himself and "the old nobility of the realm".
 This explaination was generally accepted and the fears which had gripped the city were calmed.